-Jonah Louis Bryson is an American-French award-winning film director, political advocate, scuba diver, and musician, and specializes in projects aimed at engaging youth.
-He is currently Director of Communications for Martin Luther King III, and later began consulting for the National President and CEO of the NAACP.
-Previously, he has worked with March for Our Lives in Parkland, heading the Carry You On musical production, advised on US presidential and congressional campaigns, and was a CNN spokesperson for the 2018 midterm elections.
+Jonah Bryson is an American-French political communication and media strategist.
+He served as the Director of Communications for Martin Luther King III, and later began consulting for the National President and CEO of the NAACP.
+Previously, he has worked with March for Our Lives in Parkland, advised on US presidential and congressional campaigns, and was a CNN spokesperson for the 2018 midterm elections.

 In 2018, Bryson directed a Miami-based production for friends who suffered the Marjory Stoneman Douglas High School shooting in Parkland, Florida.
 The song, Carry You On, was co-written by survivors Sara Imam and Kali Clougherty, as well as Bryson.
 Released by People Magazine on the eve of the 2018 U.S. midterm elections, it hit #1 on Rolling Stone's trending list.
 It was widely backed by a variety of notable people, including Sir Paul McCartney, Congressmen John Lewis and Joe Kennedy III, Senate Democratic Leader Chuck Schumer, the cast of Dear Evan Hansen, CNN's Van Jones, and actress Julianne Moore.
 All proceeds from the song have gone to March For Our Lives.

 In March of 2019, Bryson joined Isiah James in his run for Congress in New York's 9th District (Brooklyn).
 He both advised for the campaign and directed and scored its first official political ad.